aws/amazon-documentdb-odbc-driver/docs/user/mac_configure_dsn.md

 **Note:** iODBC may crash when entering the key-value pairs if the Value is in **Edit** mode when the **OK** button is pressed.
 This can be resolved by pressing **return** while in the **Value** field before pressing **OK**

 ### Manually editing odbc.ini ###
 Use a text editor from Terminal to edit the odbc.ini file such as vi.
+See [Configuration Options](./configuration_options.md) for more details on the individual entries.

 **To create a System DSN Entry run:**

 `sudo vi /Library/ODBC/odbc.ini`

 **To create a User DSN Entry run:**

-`sudo vi ~/Library/ODBC/odbc.ini`
+`vi ~/Library/ODBC/odbc.ini`

 #### <a name="odbc_data_source"></a>Sample odbc.ini
 ```